dendronhq/dendron-site/vault/pkm.t.commonplace-book.md

 These books were used by both greek philosophers like Seneca to enlightenment luminaries like Locke to make sense of the world. but this was in a time before twitter, computers and the modern age of information abundance.

-The label is "information overload" and its why many of us have given up on keeping notes all together. this is why dendron exists - to be your commonplace book, in a world of infinite information, so you can focus and make sense of the things you care about.
+The label is "information overload" and its why many of us have given up on keeping notes all together. this is why Dendron exists - to be your commonplace book, in a world of infinite information, so you can focus and make sense of the things you care about.